pluginsGLPI/example/README.md

 This plugin implements a few basic glpi hooks.
-Most of implemented features stands for example and are not expected to provide fantastic functionality.
+Most of implemented features stands for example and are not expected to provide fantastic functionality other than teaching.

 ## Installation